21 Best Commercial Chicken Breeds (For Eggs, Meat & Pet)

 • Save

-Hens are not good layers but make up for it with their beauty and personality.
-They are also effortless to handle and make great pets.
+The hens do not lay a lot of eggs.
+But they make up for it with their beauty and fun nature.
+Sebrights are easy to handle and make great pets.

 Wyandotte